-AMC's must adhere to the SEBI Circular dated Jan 24, 2013 on beneficial ownership.
+AMC's must adhere to the SEBI Master Circular dated October 12, 2023 on beneficial ownership and subsequent circulars issued from time to time.
 The circular defines the various measures of establishing beneficial ownership, including thresholds of ownership, other means like voting rights, agreements and arrangements or in any other manner.
 These definitions apply to companies, partnerships, association / body of individuals and separately for trusts.
 Its applicability for listed companies and foreign investors are also stated.
 AMC's must follow these prescribed norms for their EDD requirements.